jamesericdavidson/jamesdavidson.xyz/content/about/index.md

 ### *Another* podcast?
 Really?

-I'm not interested in producing the three-hour roundtables you've seen elsewhere.

-Your time is too valuable for that.
+Your time is valuable - you want to gain insight, and hear fresh perspectives.
+All in under 60 minutes.

-I work closely with guests to make every interview worth listening to.
+To deliver that, I speak to different guests about distinct topics.
+Week in, week out.

-Make no mistake - my guests are 100% of the talent behind this podcast.
+Make no mistake, my guests are 100% of the talent behind this podcast.

 ---